GrandComicsDatabase/gcd-django-docker/README.md

 To allow approvals to work, the statistics need to exist, for that run the following:
 `docker-compose run web python gcd-django/manage.py runscript reset_stats`

+This setup so far does not support elasticsearch, i.e., the regular search.
+For that we likely need two more containers, one for elasticsearch, and (maybe) one for reddis.